Gulfsands Petroleum plc delisted from the AIM market in April 2018 but remains a Public Limited Company (“PLC”).

 The Company has established two sub-committees of the Board, an Audit Committee and a Remuneration Committee, the purpose of which are to review areas of the business mandated by the Board and to present findings and recommendations to the Board for its decision.
 While the Board delegates certain of its duties, responsibilities and powers to the Committees, so that these can receive suitably focussed attention, they both act on behalf of the full Board, and the matters reviewed and managed by the Committees remain the responsibility of the Board of Directors as a whole.

 Further information on the operation of the Audit Committee can be found in the Annual Report

 The Remuneration Committee is responsible for considering and making recommendations to the Board in respect of remuneration for the Chairman, Managing Director and Executive Directors.
 The committee also has oversight of the remuneration arrangements for the direct reports to the Executive Directors, the remuneration policy for which is set by the Managing Director.
-The Chairman of the Remuneration Committee is Joe Darby and the other participating members of the committee are James Ede-Golightly and Michael Kroupeev
+The Chairman of the Remuneration Committee is Joe Darby and the other participating member of the committee is Michael Kroupeev.